hotosm/osm-fieldwork/doc/xlsforms.md

 choices sheet, every row using the **building_tag** keyword now has to become a question on the **survey** sheet.

-# Markdown does not support table borders, so we have to use HTML.
-# instead.
-Since this is an example of a spreadsheet, the borders are.
-# an important visual.
 <table>
   <tr>
    <td><strong>type</strong>